ansys/pyaedt/doc/source/API/API.rst

 API Documentation
 ===================================

-Welcome to pyaedt API Documentation.
+Welcome to PyAEDT API documentation.
-Use the search button or click on any module.
+Use the search feature or click any module.